 Studio Photography - Practical Training: 1 Session

-Explore principles of photographing in studio and using constant lighting.
-Portraiture photography with models in studio as well as photographing objects on a still life table are the aspects dealt with during the session.
+Explore principles of photographing in a studio environment using natural diffused light and reflectors.
+Portraiture photography with models as well as photographing objects on a still life table are the aspects dealt with during the session.

 Image Editing Syllabus